Julian3007/spotify2tidal/README.md

      pip install -r requirements.txt
      ```
 3. **Set up your credentials**
    - You will need your Spotify Client ID, Client Secret, and Redirect URI.
+Today (16.10.25) ```http://127.0.0.1:8080``` works.
 Get these from the [Spotify Developer Dashboard](https://developer.spotify.com/).
    - The batch script (`run_transfer.bat`) can help you set up your `.env` file interactively.